On online energy harvesting in multiple access communication systems: Numerical Experiments

 We now study a multiple access communication system consisting of two nodes ($M=2$) with $\lambda_{1}=\lambda_{2}=\lambda=1$ and $\zeta_{1}=\zeta_{2}=\zeta=1$.
 Because of the symmetry of the MAC, the achievable power policies for this setting are obtained through Algorithm 2.
 However, to implement Algorithm 2 according to steps 1-6, one is obliged to search for optimized values of $p(0^{+})$ and $K$ at each iteration.
 To ease this process and in what follows, Algorithm 2 is modified in a way that once the values of $p(0^{+})$ and $K$ are initialized, the same values are used at each iteration step. \footnote{Although this approach is potentially suboptimal, it always yields achievable results, and in the case of the considered example here, the achievable results are close to the upper bound.}

 With this modification, Fig. \ref{Fig:1A} then shows the designed power policy as a function of the remaining charge in the battery with initial conditions $p(0^{+})=0.1$ and $K=0$ and initializing function $p^{(0)}(x_{k})=x_{k}+p(0^{+}), 0< x_{k}\leq L_{k}$.
 After $N=10$ iterations, the power policy has converged to a solution of \eqref{symm-MAC}.
 It can also be seen from Fig. \ref{Fig:1A} that as the remaining charge in the battery increases, the transmission power also increases rapidly.
 Supported by part (b) of Lemma \ref{Lemma:1}, we further conjecture that this increase is in fact doubly exponential in $x$.
 Indeed, when the occupied charge of the battery becomes large, the chance of overflow due to new energy arrivals increases as well.
 In this regard, an optimal power policy is one which consumes the battery charge fast enough such that the occurrence of overflow is traded-off against the potential suboptimality of employing a large instantaneous transmission power (see Section IV).
-On the other hand, for sufficiently large negative $K$, solutions of \eqref{symm-MAC} are non-increasing (ref.
-Remark \ref{Remark:6} for the point-to-point case) and they thus fail to manage battery overflow.
+On the other hand, for sufficiently large negative $K$, solutions of Eq. \eqref{symm-MAC} are non-increasing (see Remark \ref{Remark:6} for the point-to-point case) and they thus fail to manage battery overflow.
 The numerical results have further verified that for non-increasing power policies, the achieved sum-throughput is strictly less than for increasing ones.
 As a result, here we only consider increasing power policies.

-Corresponding to the designed power policy in Fig. \ref{Fig:1A}, Fig. \ref{Fig:1B} shows the absolutely continuous part (density) of the probability measure in \eqref{dens-1}.
+Corresponding to the designed power policy in Figure \ref{Fig:1A}, Figure \ref{Fig:1B} shows the absolutely continuous part (density) of the probability measure in Eq. \eqref{dens-1}.
 In this case, consistent with our earlier observation for the power policy, the density function also falls off quickly.
 In terms of ergodicity, this is basically an assertion of the fact that the system spends little time with large stored charge in the battery.